Teaching

 Courses

-At Exeter I have taught on the following undergraduate and postgraduate courses:
+At Exeter I convene the following modules:

-- CMM3002/3 Dissertation / Practical Research Project (Convenor)
+- CMM3002/3 Dissertation / Practical Research Project

-- CMM2008 Communications Research Methods (Convenor)
+- CMM1004/2008 Communications Research Methods (team-taught)

 At LSE I acted as a regular class teacher across four Masters and PhD level courses at LSE: